SachaKonskier/loldraft/README.md

 ### USE CASE FRONT
 - [ ] Search component in navbar for one account/summoner
+- [ ] Display the n matches (20 last matches for now) on the page (check figma)
 ### USE CASE BACKEND
 - [X] Retrieve the Puuid for a user input (entry point for the RIOT API)
 - [X] Retrieve the matches ID for a player
 - [X] Retrieve the match details for a matchId and return a raw but specific data model value
 - [ ] For every match, custom the fetched data according to the expected data model in the front page
+- [ ] Aggregate the data for all matches to fit the data model
 - [ ] Custom the GetMatchList method and add parameters for the index and the number of items in a page

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.